 JL Farmakis is coming out with another Farmer Speaks panel.
 Should be available by about the time of the Farm Progress Show.
 Ask them for a copy, or ask me, and I will ask them.

-Have a great day!
-And check out my new guide on fostering productive sales conversations.
+And be sure to check out my new guide on fostering productive sales conversations.